earthshakira/legion/README.md

 # legion

 As in a **legion** of systems that are distributed golang system for data management, task processing and scalability.
-It uses Raft for distributed concencus and GRPC for communication.
+It uses Raft for distributed concensus and GRPC for communication.

 ## Parts of the system